 EMOTIONAL ENGAGEMENT.
 WHAT DOES IT REALLY MEAN?

-A large potion of what a customer does in any brand is related to how they feel; feelings drive decisions, even if we are aware of them or not.
+As mentioned above, research shows that a large potion of decision making in life and in regards to any brand is related to how we feel; our feelings drive decisions, even if we are aware of them or not.

-We have researched this question with leaders across the fields of brand marketing, media, sales, digital/social and creative in my attempt to answer what emotional engagement really means, and how it differs depending on your role within an organisation.
+We have investigated this question with leaders across the fields of brand marketing, media, sales, digital/social and creative in an attempt to answer what emotional engagement really means, and how it differs depending on your role within an organisation.

 The social media professional

 Engagement is seen as a precursor to effectiveness.
 It drives the social media professional and quite rightly so.
 Perhaps a better viewpoint for a social media marketer’s is… Would your brand survive a real life social setting?
 Would your brand be inept in a social setting?
 Or would it charm and engage by the way it gives in a social setting?
-In the social world being interesting is key.
-That means not bragging.
-Rather, it’s about talking about others, being helpful and useful.
+In the social world being interesting and charming is key.
+It’s about enquiring and talking about others, and being helpful and useful.
 The level of usefulness or helpfulness a brand can be the more engaging and shareable the brand will be.
 This encourages a social dialogue in which the brand is a participant – not the controller.
 At this point consumers can advocate if the right levels of engagement are achieved – Nirvana from both soft and ultimately the hard measures of a brand.

 The brand professional

-All brand marketing personal are under pressure to deliver the hard measures of business – today.
+All marketing teams are under pressure to deliver the hard measures of business today.
 So it’s no wonder that although they are listening to the message of brand engagement they are not always hearing it.
-It can feel like it’s a long journey when there is a short-term timeframe required.
+It can feel like it’s a long journey when there are short-term KPIs required.
 For the brand marketer the challenge is having one eye on today with the other on tomorrow.
 We can see that brand marketers inherently believe in emotional engagement for their brands, yet not at the expense of short term results and predictability.
 And therein lays the difficulty.
 It is almost impossible to predict behavioural reaction.

 The research professional